nimicWh/Image-generator-AI/readme.md

 - Export as PDF contact sheet with prompt text
 - Automatic best-image selection using CLIP

+## Python Version
+This project requires **Python 3.10 or 3.11**
+Python 3.12+ is not supported by PyTorch at this time.

 ## Installation

 1. **Clone the repository:**